Walking in the dark: Lessons from Embracing Uncertainty in Nanaimo

 Although we thought we were informed and prepared, it turned out to be a traumatic event, and we were not at all prepared for the way things went.

-We planned a home birth with a midwife
+How a home birth with midwife turned into traumatic childbirth

 We had decided to do a home birth with a birthing pool.
 We thought that being at home would be the safest and easiest option.
 Looking back, I wish we had visited the obstetric department at the hospital and seen how convenient, luxurious, and private it was.
 I also wish I had known how messy birth was, and that we had known about the cleaning up that was required after birth — which you don’t have to do at the hospital!